-- Check for bulging containers. - Vent periodically - ▶ Always release caps or seals slowly to ensure slow dissipation of vapours - DO NOT allow clothing wet with material to stay in contact with skin - ▶ Electrostatic discharge may be generated during pumping this may result in fire. - Ensure electrical continuity by bonding and grounding (earthing) all equipment. - ▶ Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec). - Avoid splash filling. - Do NOT use compressed air for filling discharging or handling operations. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - Safe handling Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights, heat or ignition sources. - ▶ When handling, DO NOT eat, drink or smoke - Vapour may ignite on pumping or pouring due to static electricity. - DO NOT use plastic buckets. - ▶ Earth and secure metal containers when dispensing or pouring product. - Use spark-free tools when handling.
-Avoid contact with incompatible materials. - Keep containers securely sealed. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions. - hands of the state of the state
+- Check for bulging containers. - Vent periodically - Always release caps or seals slowly to ensure slow dissipation of vapours - ▶ DO NOT allow clothing wet with material to stay in contact with skir - · Electrostatic discharge may be generated during pumping this may result in fire. - · Ensure electrical continuity by bonding and grounding (earthing) all equipment. - Restrict line velocity during pumping in order to avoid generation of electrostatic discharge (<=1 m/sec until fill pipe submerged to twice its diameter, then <= 7 m/sec). - · Avoid splash filling. - · Do NOT use compressed air for filling discharging or handling operations. - Wait 2 minutes after tank filling (for tanks such as those on road tanker vehicles) before opening hatches or manholes. - · Wait 30 minutes after tank filling (for large storage tanks) - · before opening hatches or manholes.
+Even with proper - · grounding and bonding, this material can still accumulate an - $\boldsymbol{\cdot}$ electrostatic charge.
+If sufficient charge is allowed to - $\boldsymbol{\cdot}$ accumulate, electrostatic discharge and ignition of flammable · air-vapour mixtures can occur.
+Be aware of handling - · operations that may give rise to additional hazards that result - · from the accumulation of static charges.
+These include but are - · not limited to pumping (especially turbulent flow), mixing, - · filtering, splash filling, cleaning and filling of tanks and - $\cdot \ \text{containers, sampling, switch loading, gauging, vacuum truck} \\$ - · operations, and mechanical movements.
+These activities may - · lead to static discharge e.g. spark formation.
+Restrict line · velocity during pumping in order to avoid generation of - electrostatic discharge (= 1 m/s until fill pipe submerged to - twice its diameter, then = 7 m/s).
+Avoid splash filling.
+Do NOT use compressed air for filling, discharging, or handling operations. - Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area

+- Prevent concentration in hollows and sumps. - DO NOT enter confined spaces until atmosphere has been checked. - Avoid smoking, naked lights, heat or ignition sources.
+When handling, DO NOT eat, drink or smoke - Vapour may ignite on pumping or pouring due to static electricity. - DO NOT use plastic buckets - Earth and secure metal containers when dispensing or pouring product. - Use spark-free tools when handling. - Avoid contact with incompatible materials - Keep containers securely sealed. - Avoid physical damage to containers.
+Always wash hands with soap and water after handling. - Work clothes should be laundered separately. - Use good occupational work practice - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.